MicrosoftDocs/sdk-api/sdk-api-src/content/msacm/nf-msacm-acmfiltertagdetails.md

 ### -param paftd

-Pointer to the <a href="https://docs.microsoft.com/windows/desktop/api/msacm/ns-msacm-tacmfiltertagdetails">ACMFILTERTAGDETAILS</a> structure that is to receive the filter tag details.
+Pointer to the [ACMFILTERTAGDETAILS](/windows/win32/api/msacm/nf-msacm-acmfiltertagdetails)a> structure that is to receive the filter tag details.

 ### -param fdwDetails